 To help you take full advantage of your stay, we have created a special hotel and golf package, but first a little about Madrid itself…

 Experiencing a Mediterranean climate with continental aspects, Madrid has a rich heritage of historic buildings dating from the Spanish Golden Age (coinciding with the Hapsburg reign), especially embodied in the showpiece Plaza Mayor.
 Madrid also has the highest number of trees and the largest green surface per inhabitant of any city in Europe.
-These include central Madrid’s largest park, Parque del Retiro, and the Casa de Campo urban parkland to the west of the
+These include central Madrid’s largest park, Parque del Retiro, and the Casa de Campo urban parkland to the west of the city.

 As befits a major global capital city, Madrid is home to an exceptional array of museums, highlighted by the “Golden Triangle of Art”, comprising the Prado, Thyssen-Bornemisza and Reina Sofia museums – the latter displaying Pablo Picasso’s famous “Guernica” painting.